Written by J. David Smith Published on 23 February 2017

 process, I will contribute this information back to the Github

-The rest of this post will cover in detail how to
+wiki The rest of this post will cover in detail how to

 add a new capability LCDStatus(status) that controls the LCD